ProvableHQ/welcome/documentation/leo/02_hello.md

 b: u32 = 2u32;
 ```

-An input file begins with a section enclosed in brackets `[ ]`.
+An input file begins with a section enclosed in square brackets `[ ]`.
-`main` indicates that we are defining the inputs to the program function `main`.
+The `main` inside the square brackets indicates that we are defining the inputs to the transition function `main`.
 You can only define inputs to [transition functions](03_language.md#transition-function).

 ```leo